ssvlabs/SIPs/sips/re_registering_attack_protection.md

 > Please be aware: A new contract deployment will be necessary to modify the validator map.
 > Furthermore, the uniqueness of a public key will be associated with each individual address, rather than being unique across the entire contract.

-### SSV Keys
-Inputs for SSV keys should encompass both the validator's address and the most recent account nonce.

-These inputs will utilize the validator's private key to sign the address as well as the incremented nonce.

-The resultant output should not only contain the current output but also the signature and the incremented nonce.

 ### SSV Contract

 Changing the validator mapping to include the address in addition to the public key.